Consult Denver Bankruptcy Attorneys Wink & Wink to Determine Your Best Option

 In Colorado, you are allowed to keep a certain amount of equity in your primary residence.
-If you are under 60 years of age and not disabled, the amount of equity that is safe in bankruptcy is $75,000.
+If you and your dependents in the home are all under 60 years of age and not disabled, the amount of equity that is safe in bankruptcy is now $250,000 since Colorado passed a sweeping expansion of its exemption laws in 2022 (SB 022-085) including an amendment to Colorado Revised Statute § 38-41-201.
 Equity is what is left over after a hypothetical sale where all mortgages are paid off.

-So, if you have non-exempt home equity, like in the example above, you most likely will not want to file Chapter 7 bankruptcy, since you may lose your house.
+So, if you have non-exempt home equity, like in the example above, you will not want to file Chapter 7 bankruptcy since you will lose your house.
 This is where you need to look at alternatives, such as filing a Chapter 13 bankruptcy, where you can pay to keep the property and pay for the non-exempt equity in a three- to five-year payment plan.

-Another option would be to settle your debt for less than what you owe.
+Another option would be to settle your debt for less than what you owe outside of bankruptcy.

 Yet another option is to liquidate the non-exempt property (it isn’t always a house) prior to filing bankruptcy and spend the proceeds in a way that is not going to get you into trouble with the bankruptcy trustee or bankruptcy court.
 (Here, as in every bankruptcy, legal representation is a MUST.)

 Bankruptcy is a complicated situation.
 It is not a one-size-fits-all equation.

 For many, an “easy” Chapter 7 bankruptcy is in the cards, but if you have complications on either income or assets, you may still achieve powerful debt relief in bankruptcy or outside of it – it just may not look like the image you have in your mind when you think of bankruptcy.